54thTaco/RFO-macOS/README.md

 # Installation
 Prior to installing RFO, we need the installer.
 In that case, use this command:
 ```
-cd Desktop && curl -o RFO-macOS-v2.sh https://raw.githubusercontent.com/54thTaco/RFO-macOS/main/RFO-macOS-v2.sh && zsh RFO-macOS-v2.sh
+cd ~/Desktop && curl -o RFO-v2P1.zsh https://raw.githubusercontent.com/54thTaco/RFO-macOS/main/RFO-v2P1.zsh && zsh RFO-v2P1.zsh
 ```
-This command goes to your desktop, downloads the installer, and runs it.
+This command goes to your desktop, downloads the program, and runs it.

-Now that you have the installer, press `I` for installation, and you're done!
+Now that you have the installer, press `N` for installation, and you're done!

 # Verification
 [**OPTIONAL**] For those who need extra checking.
-1. Go to your desktop, and press `Shift` + `Command` + `G`
-2. Type `/Applications/Roblox.app/Contents/MacOS` and press `ENTER`
-3. If you see a folder named `ClientSettings`, and inside of it a file named `ClientAppSettings.json`, you've succesfully installed RFO!

-Alternatively, you may also press `Oa` when opening the installer.
+You can easily check the installation of RFO by pressing `C` with the program opened.

 # Renewing
 ## Without the Installer